The Ruling In A Church Playground Case Suggests Splits Within The Supreme Court On Religion

 That footnote, therefore, is a statement only from Roberts, Kennedy, Alito, and Kagan.

-Meanwhile, Justice Stephen Breyer made a similar point in his separate decision, concurring only in the court's judgment in the case.
+Justice Stephen Breyer made a similar point in his separate decision, although he only concurred in the court's judgment in the case.
 In it, he wrote, "I agree with much of what the Court says and with its result.
 But I find relevant, and would emphasize, the particular nature of the 'public benefit' here at issue."
 (The public benefit here being the "health and safety of children.")

 Gorsuch countered that understanding of the case, writing that "the general principles here do not permit discrimination against religious exercise—whether on the playground or anywhere else."